Peter Gabriel leads celebrity reaction to unfolding Ukraine crisis

 “You have done nothing to deserve this perversion and obscene spectacle.”

+She added: “So many going through things mentally and trying to still navigate through this thing we call Life.

+“May peace cover you & fear be removed and You be surrounded with LOVE.”

-On Twitter, Denise Van Outen, 47, added: “Praying for the people of Ukraine” using a broken heart emoji.
+Actress, singer and dancer Denise Van Outen, 47, also added: “Praying for the people of Ukraine” using a broken heart emoji.

 The Kremlin has claimed it is only targeting Ukrainian air bases and other military assets, not populated areas.